Whither our UK NHS ?

 What then needs to be done ?

-Possible solutions: The current PM, like his many predecessors, certainly had an unenviable task, given the results of Covid and all the other woes that have befallen us after the 2019 election.
-He will suffer the same problem if he continues to 'kick the can down the road' by failing to implement radical reform.
-Assuming he has any time to raise his head from the even more acute problem of how to avoid half the population being bankrupted by the cost of living increases, sky-high mortgage rates and their electricity and gas bills this winter, there is no obvious ‘silver bullet’ which can offer a solution for our healthcare system in its present form.
+Possible solutions: The previous PM, like his many predecessors, certainly had an unenviable task, given the results of Covid and all the other woes that had befallen us after the 2019 election.
+The new incumbent will suffer the same problem if he continues to 'kick the can down the road' by failing to implement radical reform, including of the funding model.
+Assuming he has any time to raise his head from the even more acute problem of how to avoid half the population being bankrupted by increased taxation, benefit means testing, cost of living increases, sky-high mortgage rates and increases in their electricity and gas bills this winter, there is no obvious ‘silver bullet’ which can offer a solution for our healthcare system in its present form.

 The first and most important thing the new PM needs to do is to cast aside any preconceptions about the inviolability of the current system and start thinking ‘outside the box’.

 This is of course inherently difficult for any politician to do in a democracy, and is arguably one of its failings, since it promotes discontinuity.
-For any elected governmentlooking towards the next election is always the first priority, and in our political system this is never more than 4-5 years away.
+For any elected governmentlooking towards the next election is always the first priority, and in our political system this is never more than 4-5 years away, and applies however large their majority.
 Any radical change risks raising the ire of voters, particularly the more conservatively-minded ones (with a small 'c', of course!), especially when it comes to a subject as controversial as interfering in any way with the structure of ‘our NHS’.

 Can we still hope for a fully state-funded system provided for entirely out of tax receipts ?